diskoverdata/diskover-docs/source_files/search_syntax.md

 ___
 ### Syntax Based on Elasticsearch Rules

-As Diskover uses Elasticsearch in the backend, all search syntax within Diskover are based on Elasticsearch rules.
+As Diskover uses Elasticsearch in the backend, all search syntax within Diskover are based on Elasticsearch's rules and algorithms.
 We will discuss many of these rules in this chapter, but for more details and more examples, please visit:

 [https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html)